 We recommend Shadow Protect or something similar.

-The backup needs to be stored securely so that it can be accessed in the event of a disaster.
+The backup needs to be stored securely and regularly tested to ensure it can be accessed in the event of a disaster.

 Discuss the options with your IT technicians who would be responsible for setting up, maintaining, and monitoring the backup strategy.
 If you already have a backup strategy for your office servers, fileSMART may already be included.
 All fileSMART data is contained in the main AS_Files folder on the fileSMART server.

 NOTE: This option is only designed for small implementations, over time your document archive will grow to a point where a manual backup becomes unreasonably slow.
 Whilst this speed can be improved by running the backup from the fileSMART Server, it is recommended to implement Option 1: Third Party Backup Software.

 For example if your document archive is around 10G in size, you could be waiting 20 minutes for your backup to complete.

 The built-in / manual backup allows an authorised person to login to the software on the fileSMART server and select either a network or external hard drive path to back up to.